British National Policy in May 1940, by Prime Minister: Winston Churchill [5 min]

 Let that be realised:

-• No survival for the British Empire Glow
+- No survival for

-• No survival for the urge and impulse of the ages
+The British EmpireGlow stood for - No survival for the urge and impulse of the ages

 That mankind will move forward towards its goal